-Furthermore, in the high altitude conditions, the oxygen levels and the air pressure decrease significantly.
+Furthermore, in high-altitude conditions, the oxygen levels and the air pressure decrease significantly.
 Proper acclimatization along with regular hydration will help you immensely during the trek.
-You can also descend to lower altitudes, in case the problems of altitude sickness persists.
+You can also descend to lower altitudes, in case the problems of altitude sickness persist.

-The low humidity and the cloudless sky is a highlight of the trek in April.
-In April, daytime temperature remains around 10-degree Celsius.
-On the other hand, the high altitude Annapurna region gets colder during the morning and the night time.
+The low humidity and the cloudless sky are a highlight of the trek in April.
+In April, the daytime temperature remains around 10-degree Celsius.
+On the other hand, the high-altitude Annapurna region gets colder during the morning and the nighttime.
 The nighttime and morning temperatures can drop below zero degrees.

 Moreover, the lowest temperature at Annapurna Base Camp in April is -9 degrees.
 The temperatures gradually rise in the middle of the day so you can experience warmer days in April.
 Overall, the month of April is a great time to trek the majestic foothills of the Annapurna Base Camp.

-Why to Trek the Annapurna Base Camp in April?
+Why Trek the Annapurna Base Camp in April?

 The Annapurna Base Camp trek in April is famous for the clear skies and stable spring climate.
-You will get breathtaking sunrise and sunset views overlooking the snow capped mountains.
-Furthermore, the moderate temperatures and low precipitation is another highlight of the trek.
+You will get breathtaking sunrise and sunset views overlooking the snow-capped mountains.
+Furthermore, the moderate temperatures and low precipitation are other highlights of the trek.

-The scenic mountain views of Annapurna I, II, IV, Dhaulagiri, Gangapurna, Lamjung Himal, Nilgiri, Manaslu will take your breath away.
+The scenic mountain views of Annapurna I, II, IV, Dhaulagiri, Gangapurna, Lamjung Himal, Nilgiri, and Manaslu will take your breath away.
 You will also visit Machhapuchhre Base Camp before arriving at Annapurna Base Camp.
-Thus, the incredible views is the prime attraction of the trek in April.
+Thus, the incredible views are the prime attraction of the trek in April.

 Exploring the flora and fauna

 Many waterfalls and rivers found along the trail contribute to the lush vegetation of the region.
-The wildlife remain active as April is the middle of the spring season.
-You can also spot some of the rare wild animals like snow leopards, Himalayan Tahr, Danphe etc, and others.
+The wildlife remains active as April is the middle of the spring season.
+You can also spot some of the rare wild animals like snow leopards, Himalayan Tahr, Danphe, etc, and others.

 Cultural exploration of the community

-Nepalese celebrate different festivals during the month of April.
-The Nepalese New Year also falls under the month of April.
+Nepalese celebrate different festivals during April.
+The Nepalese New Year also falls under April.
 These festivities help you learn more about the Nepali culture.